1967 Air Ferry DC-4 accident

-The 1967 Air Ferry DC-4 accident occurred on 3 June 1967, when a Douglas DC-4 registered as G-APYK on a non-scheduled charter flight between Manston Airport in Kent, England and Perpignan Airport in France hit the Canigou mountain in France, killing all 88 on board.
+The 1967 Air Ferry DC-4 accident occurred on 3 June 1967, when a Douglas DC-4 registered as G-APYK on a non-scheduled charter flight between Manston Airport in Kent, England and Perpignan Airport in France hit the Canigó mountain in France, killing all 88 on board.
 The cause of the accident was determined to be carbon monoxide poisoning of the flight crew due to a faulty cabin heater.
 The crash is the deadliest aviation accident involving a DC-4.

 Accident

 The flight was the first leg of a 15-day package holiday to the Costa Brava, organised by Lyons Tours.
 Aboard the plane were 83 passengers and 5 crew.

 At 10:04, the aircraft reported to air traffic control at Perpignan that all was well, visibility was good, and that they were beginning to descend.
-A few minutes later, the aircraft hit 9,000-foot Mount Canigou to the south-west of Perpignan.
+A few minutes later, the aircraft hit 9,000-foot Mount Canigó to the south-west of Perpignan.
 The aircraft was destroyed, and all 88 on board were killed.